cahlinjones/mowing-website/IMAGES-GUIDE.md

-# Image & Video Guide for Terrain Trace Website
+# Image & Video Guide for My Robot Mowers Website

 ## How to Add Your Images and Videos